ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-tooltips/index.md

 ```

 The tooltip renderer function receives the `params` object as a single parameter.
 Inside that object you get the `xValue` and `yValue` for the highlighted data point as well as the reference to the raw `datum` element from the `chart.data` or `series.data` array.
 You can then process the raw values however you like before using them as a part of the returned HTML string.

-Notice that stacked series (like `'column'`, `'bar'` and `'area'`) that have the `yKeys` property still receive a single `yKey` inside the tooltip renderer's `params` object.
-This is because the tooltip renderer is only given the `yKey` for the currently highlighted series item.

 [[note]]
 | Different series types get different tooltip renderer parameters.
 You can find out which parameters are supported by which series using the [API reference](#api-reference) below.